 If college of any kind is in your child’s future Focus on the importance of planning now.
 Hopefully your school has already sponsored a College Night for families, or will be very soon, to explore the college admissions process, including information on search sites, like Naviance or College Board, among others.

 Begin the process by talking about potential careers and majors, focusing on what areas best suit your child’s interests and skills, not on what sounds impressive.
 Don’t dismiss an interest in fields like video games, fashion, athletic training, etc.; instead research all the related jobs in these areas.
 Help make a list of pros and cons for going away to college versus commuting.
 Use these discussions to gain insight into what your student is thinking about in terms of life after high school.

 The reluctant planner Unfortunately, you will have to find a way to get things moving.
-That might mean forcing your son or daughter to sit with you and provide answers for the questionnaire on one of the college search sites.
+That might mean forcing your teen to sit with you and provide answers for the questionnaire on one of the college search sites.
 The results can serve as a jumping off point for a conversation about what makes a college appealing or to plan a trip during school breaks that includes, but isn’t solely focused on, campus visits.
 You have to work the give-and-take angle with the resistant teenager.

 What to do now: